 Findings suggesting abnormalities in the ovaries or uterus based on the physical examination

-Hysteroscopy is done in the doctor's office.
+Both tests may be done in the doctor's office.
 If the doctor's office cannot provide hysteroscopy, the procedure can be done in a hospital as an outpatient procedure.

 An endometrial biopsy is usually also done to check for precancerous changes and for cancer in women with any of the following: